overington/dissertation-scattering-amplitudes/dissertation/chapters/30-four_vectors.md

    - as well as in any other system out side of the current system.
    -
    -
-   - classical mechanics, moving between intertial reference frames is relatively
+   - classical mechanics, moving between inertial reference frames is relatively
-   - simple becuase of the static nature of time, events int the two reference
+   - simple because of the static nature of time, events int the two reference
-   - frames can be calcuculated  The Galileo Transformation [see @Landau:1975aa]
+   - frames can be calculated  The Galileo Transformation [see @Landau:1975aa]
    -
    - #### Relative distances
    -->